 Weather conditions like rain or fog cause an increase in humidity in the atmosphere.
 In such instances, the turtle can maintain its moisture, especially on the shell.

 When Do Red Eared Sliders Go Up to Six Months Without Water?

 You must know by now that Red Eared Sliders cannot survive for more than a week outside of water.
-However, there are instances when it can go up to six months.
+However, there are instances when they can go up to 6 months.

 This only happens during winter, when the creature is brumating.
 Red Eared Sliders go into some form of “shut down” during winter because nothing grows at this time to serve as their food.

 A turtle’s metabolic rate drops during winter, making it inactive so that the body does not demand lots of energy for sustenance.
 The heart rate also drops so that it only beats a couple of minutes to keep the reptile alive.

 These low activity levels and a system that’s “shutting down” buy the turtle more time, especially because it rarely goes outside to bask when it’s cold.

 How to Take Care of Your Red Eared Slider